rdelfin/pe_mentorship/week_2/ex_1.md

 inside the container.
 We'll talk about how you might be able to move files between your computer and the docker container, but you'll also need to be able to edit these files directly through your terminal.
-We've installed three editors in the container, `nano`, `emacs` and `vim`.
+We've installed three editors in the container, `nano`, `emacs`, and `vim`.
 If you've never used a terminal editor, stick to `nano`.
-I recommend you take the time to learn one of the other two once you become comfortable with nano, just because they're widely used and standard in the linux world, and they're quite rich in what they can do.
-From now on, I'll be refering to your editor of choice as `$EDITOR`.
+I recommend you take the time to learn one of the other two once you become comfortable with nano, just because they're widely used and standard in the Linux world and they're quite rich in what they can do.
+From now on, I'll be referring to your editor of choice as `$EDITOR`.

 **EXERCISE**: Modify the `a_file.md` file and add a line that simply says "Hello from the other side".